-Information on how to seek help with your gambling is available through the Tasmanian Treasury Reducing Harm from Gambling, Tasmanian Treasury Information for Players, Gambling Help NSW, the Victorian Responsible Gambling Foundation and the ACT Gambling and Racing Commission.
+Information on how to seek help with your gambling is available through the Tasmanian Treasury Reducing Harm from Gambling, Tasmanian Treasury Information for Players, Gambling Help NSW, the Victorian Responsible Gambling Foundation and the ACT Gambling Counselling and Support Service.

 A Deposit Limit allows you to limit the maximum amount you can deposit into your online betting account.
 It helps you to set a budget, control the amount of money deposited from your personal funds and manage your spending in a responsible manner.